skippyr/dragon_byte/README.md

 		<p>A 42x42 pixels cursor with a dragon drawing that is available for web projects and X11.</p>
 	<h2>Installation And Usage</h2>
 		<h3>Building From Source</h3>
-			<p>You can build the cursor for different ports by using a Docker container, which will allow you to create a development environment with all the required dependencies easily.</p>
+			<p>You can build the cursor for different ports by using a Docker container inside of a UNIX-like system: like MacOS or Linux, which will allow you to create a development environment with all the required dependencies easily.</p>
 			<p>Let's get through the steps to do it:</p>
 			<ul>
+				<li>Ensure that you are running a UNIX-like system.</li>
+					<p>All the command used in this section will use that type of system as a reference.</p>
+					<p>If you are using Windows, try running Linux inside of WSL (Windows Subsystem For Linux).</p>
 				<li>Install Docker and enable its daemon.</li>
-					<p>Docker is a cross-platform application: you can use it on Windows, MacOS and Linux.
-You can find all the information needed to install it in its <a href="https://docs.docker.com/get-docker/">official website</a>.</p>
+					<p>You can find all the information needed to install it in its <a href="https://docs.docker.com/get-docker/">official website</a>.</p>
 				<li>Download this repository.</li>
 					<p>If you have <code>git</code> installed, you can download it by using the following command:</p>
 						<pre><code>git clone --depth=1 https://github.com/skippyr/dragon_byte</code></pre>